Native American Facts For Kids was written for young people learning about the Apache Indian

 breechcloths.

-In the 1800's, many Apache men began to wear white cotton tunics and pants, which they adopted from the Mexicans,
+In the 1800's, many Apache men started to wear white cotton tunics and pants, which they adopted from the Mexicans,

 and many Apache women wore calico skirts and dresses.